Munseer-am/base64-encoder/README.md

 simple python script to convert string into base64

-> Note: base64 is not a cryptographic algorithm
+> Note: base64 is not a cryptographic algorithm do not use it for security and encryption